KeLin666/KeLin666.github.io/_pages/about.md

 My research interests lie in the following four parts: Branched Flow, Novel state in Factal system, Non-Hermitian Topological Physics in Photonics.

+Feel free to contact me if you have any question about my research.
+Although I am an undergraduate student, I am very happy to discuss the above research with you！

 Branched Flow